giacomopj/py-package-template/README.rst

 This folder is meant to contain unit tests.

- > The tree of this folder shall reflect that of the source code
+ > The tree of this folder shall mirror that of the source code